Cell Phones Underwater - Just Add Light

 One simple solution we used to help our underwater cell phone images go from blue to brilliant was to just add light.
 By using quality lighting solutions provided by Light and Motion, ReefID’s initial cell phone housing reviews have produced some fantastic results.

-Not only did the Sola 1200s we used to illuminate our subjects mimic topside lighting, they also gave us the ability to introduce creative shading options.
+For our tests, we used both Sola 1200s and Light & Motion's new GoBe 700 wides.
+Both products we used to illuminate our subjects helped mimic topside lighting, and gave us the ability to introduce creative shading options.
 A tray and arm system provided by Ultralight Control Systems provied us with multiple angles to direct our light and add drama and texture to our images.
-Multiple power levels on the Solas gave us the ability to shoot close, far and even switch to video if we wanted.
+Multiple power levels on the Solas and GoBes gave us the ability to shoot close, far and even switch to video if we wanted.
 This flexibility gave us the ability to focus mainly on finding subjects we wanted to shoot.

 Once topside, sharing the fun we had was as simple logging into our social media accounts and posting.
 No post processing was used for any of the images in this article.
 In order to give you a good idea of what your phone can do, these images are straight from our cell phone to you.